Ka0Ri/Pytorch-pretrained-models/README.md

 ```
 #
 ## Configuration (Config file)
-The configurations, a [config.yaml](Modules/config.yaml), encompassing the model architecture and training settings, as well as dataset settings.
+The configurations, [config.yaml](Modules/new-config.yaml), encompassing the model architecture and training settings, as well as dataset settings.
 The "config.yaml" file follows a structured format, consisting of a list of dictionaries.
-Each dictionary within the list represents a distinct configuration and saves specific configuration parameters.
+Each dictionary within the list represents a distinct configuration.

 <table>
 <tr>